• About

 24 Monday Mar 2014

-Posted by Brigid Jackson in Cape Town, Flowers, Perennials, South African Endemic
+Posted Cape Town, Flowers, Perennials, South African Endemic

 Flowers, gardening, plants, Plectranthus, Plectranthus ecklonii, shade plant, South African endemic plant, Spur flower